-- Env-A 1303.05 RACT Requirements: Wet-Bottom Utility Boilers Firing Coal.
-For wet-bottom utility boilers firing coal, whether by itself or in combination with any other fuel(s), the NOx RACT requirements shall be as follows: - (a) For tangential or face-fired boilers, an emission limit of 1.0 lb. per million Btu, based on a 24-hour calendar day average; - (b) For cyclone-fired boilers having a maximum net power output of less than 320 megawatts and equipped with a selective catalytic reduction (SCR) system at all times after December 31, 1989, an emission limit of 0.92 0.22 lb. per million Btu, based on a 24-hour calendar 7-boiler operating day rolling average; or - (c) For cyclone-fired boilers having a maximum net power output of more equal to or greater than 320 megawatts and equipped with a SCR system at any all times after December 31, 1989, an emission limit of 0.25 lb. per million Btu, based on a 7-boiler operating day rolling average. the emission limit specified in (d), below, coupled with one of the following: - (1) An emission limit of 1.40 lb. per million Btu based on a 24 hour calendar day average; - (2) The installation, operation, and maintenance of selective non-catalytic reduction (SNCR) technology with a minimum normalized stoichiometric ratio (NSR) of 1:1; or - (3) The installation, operation, and maintenance of NOx RACT air pollution control equipment or an air pollution control process having equivalent or greater NOx removal efficiency as SNCR, approved by the department and EPA; and - (d) Wet bottom cyclone fired utility boilers shall be limited at all times to the equivalent of 15.4 tons of NOx per 24 hour calendar day. - Env-A 1303.06 RACT Requirements: Dry-Bottom Utility Boilers Firing Coal and/or Oil.
-For dry-bottom utility boilers that fire, or that are capable of firing, coal or oil, or any combination thereof, the NOx RACT requirements shall be as follows: - (a) For tangential-fired boilers, an emission limit of 0.38 lb. per million Btu, based on a 24-hour calendar day average; - (b) For face-fired boilers, an emission limit of 0.50 lb. per million Btu, based on a 24-hour calendar day average; and - (c) For stoker-fired boilers, an emission limit of 0.30 lb. per million Btu, based on a 24-hour calendar day average.
+Env-A 1303.06 RACT Requirements: Wet-Bottom Utility Boilers Firing Coal.
+The NOx RACT requirements for wet-bottom utility boilers firing coal, whether by itself or in combination with any other fuel(s) shall be as follows:

+- (a) For tangential or face-fired boilers, an emission limit of 1.0 lb. per million Btu, based on a 24hour calendar day average; - (b) For cyclone-fired boilers having a maximum nameplate capacity of less than 320 megawatts and equipped with a SCR system an emission limit of: - (1) 0.22 lb. per million Btu, based on a 24-hour calendar day average, except as provided in (2) below; or - (2) 4.0 tons per day on any calendar day during which a startup, shutdown or low-load operation occurs; and - (c) For cyclone-fired boilers having a maximum nameplate capacity of equal to or greater than 320 megawatts and equipped with a SCR system an emission limit of: - (1) 0.22 lb. per million Btu, based on a 24-hour calendar day average, except as provided in (2) below: or - (2) 11.5 tons per day on any calendar day during which a startup, shutdown or low-load operation occurs.

+Env-A 1303.07 RACT Requirements: Dry-Bottom Utility Boilers Firing Coal and/or Oil.
+For drybottom utility boilers that fire, or that are capable of firing, coal or oil, or any combination thereof, the NOx RACT requirements shall be as follows:

+- (a) For tangential-fired boilers, an emission limit of 0.38 lb. per million Btu, based on a 24-hour calendar day average; - (b) For face-fired boilers, an emission limit of 0.50 lb. per million Btu, based on a 24-hour calendar day average; and - (c) For stoker-fired boilers, an emission limit of 0.30 lb. per million Btu, based on a 24-hour calendar day average.

-Env-A 1303.07 RACT Requirements: Utility Boilers Firing Oil, Gas, and/or Wood.
+Env-A 1303.08 RACT Requirements: Utility Boilers Firing Oil, Gas, and/or Wood.

-- (a) For utility boilers that fire, or that are capable of firing, oil or gas, or any combination thereof, the NOx RACT requirements shall be as follows: - (1) For tangential or face-fired boilers when firing exclusively oil, an emission limit of 0.35 lb. per million Btu, based on a 24-hour calendar day average; - (2) For face-fired boilers when firing gas or any combination of oil and gas, an emission limit of 0.25 lb. per million Btu based on a 24-hour calendar day average; and - (3) For tangential-fired boilers when firing gas or any combination of oil and gas, an emission limit of 0.25 lb. per million Btu based on a 24-hour calendar day average; - (b) For boilers that fire gas exclusively, an emission limit of 0.20 lb. per million Btu, based on an hourly average, for tangential or face-fired boilers; and - (c) For boilers that fire wood fuel or that are capable of firing a combination of wood fuel and oil:

-- (1) For boilers equipped with a traveling, shaker, or vibrating grate, an emission limit of 0.33 lb. per million Btu, based on a 24-hour calendar day average; and - (2) For boilers equipped with a stationary grate, an emission limit of 0.25 lb. per million Btu, based on a 24-hour calendar day average. - (d) Utility boilers that fire any fuel or combination of fuels excluding coal shall be limited at all times to the equivalent of 3.8 tons of NOx per 24-hour calendar day.
+(a) For utility boilers that fire, or that are capable of firing, oil or gas, or any combination thereof, the NOx RACT requirements shall be as follows:

+- (1) For tangential or face-fired boilers when firing exclusively oil, an emission limit of 0.35 lb. per million Btu, based on a 24-hour calendar day average; - (2) For face-fired boilers when firing gas or any combination of oil and gas, an emission limit of 0.25 lb. per million Btu based on a 24-hour calendar day average; and - (3) For tangential-fired boilers when firing gas or any combination of oil and gas, an emission limit of 0.25 lb. per million Btu based on a 24-hour calendar day average. - For boilers that fire gas exclusively, an emission limit of 0.20 lb. per million Btu, based on an hourly average, for tangential or face-fired boilers. - (c) For boilers that fire wood fuel or that are capable of firing a combination of wood fuel and oil: - (1) For boilers equipped with a traveling, shaker, or vibrating grate, an emission limit of 0.33 lb. per million Btu, based on a 24-hour calendar day average; and - (2) For boilers equipped with a stationary grate, an emission limit of 0.25 lb. per million Btu, based on a 24-hour calendar day average. - (d) Utility boilers that fire any fuel or combination of fuels excluding coal shall be limited at all times to the equivalent of 3.8 tons of NOx per 24-hour calendar day.